 Art Nouveau architecture in Riga

 There are about 800 Art Nouveau buildings in Riga (!!), built during one of the city’s most prosperous periods: the late-19th and early-20th centuries, which coincided with the height of the Art Nouveau movement in Europe.
 One architect, Mikhail Eisenstein, emerged as the driving force behind Riga’s Art Nouveau movement and designed a great number of buildings which are absolute gems.
 Some of his magnificent creations can be seen along the Elizabetes and Alberta Streets, and the Strēlnieku Street in the Embassy district.
-I spent some time exploring these streets and simply gaped at the amazing façades.
+I spent some time exploring these streets and simply gaped at the amazing architecture.
 One tip: when you’re walking around Riga’s historic centre, look UP!

 Read more about things to do in Riga.

-I highly recommend allocating plenty of time to explore the Art Nouveau architecture of Riga, especially if you’re a fan of architecture and art/design.
+I highly recommend exploring the Art Nouveau architecture of Riga, especially if you’re a fan of architecture and art/design.
 It truly is a wondrous experience!
-When you’ve had your Art Nouveau fix, check out some of the terrific bars and restaurants in the Art Nouveau district.
-Drop by for a glass of wine at the lovely Vina Studija or indulge yourself in some of Riga’s finest cocktails and finger food at the Art Nouveau-inspired Bar XIII.
-Then head out to a restaurant in the Alberta or Antonijas streets such as Muusu or Riviera for a fabulous meal.
+When you’ve had your Art Nouveau fix, check out some of the bars and restaurants in the Art Nouveau district.
+Drop by for a glass of wine at the lovely Vina Studija (Elizabetes iela).
+Or indulge yourself in some of Riga’s finest cocktails and finger food at the Art Nouveau-inspired Bar XIII.
+I highly recommend the rhubarb cocktail and the pisco sour – arguably one of the best I’ve ever had!
+Then head out to a restaurant in the Alberta or Antonijas streets such as Riviera for a fabulous meal.

 Note: My trip to Latvia is a collaboration between iambassador and the Latvian Tourism Development Agency with the support of the European Union Regional Development Fund.
 As always, all opinions stated above are mine, and mine only.

-• Hi Polly,
+Hi Polly,

 Haha, yes, travel bloggers have ‘discovered’ Riga!
 It’s such a lovely city and the Art Nouveau architecture certainly is impressive.
 Glad you enjoyed my post! 🙂